JDAI-CV/LIO/README.md

 ## Getting Started

-Implementations for image classification would be released in few days.
+Implementations for image classification can be found in [classification/](./classification/).

 Implementations for image detection and segmentation can be found in [segmentation/](./segmentation/).